Finish Christmas shopping? ✔️

 Let’s set some new small business goals!

-On top of your holiday to-dos, full of shopping lists and festive recipes, you need to think through financial reports, taxes, and business goals for the future.
+After your holiday to-dos, full of shopping lists and festive recipes, you need to think through financial reports, taxes, and business goals for the future.

 (We know, not as much fun as a holiday shopping or baking…)